AnticOwl/Guides/WATCH_DOGS - Ultimate Camera Tools.md

 - Change the angles to your preferences in the Ideal Position Offset.
   First box is for horizontal axe, second is he depth, and third vertical.
 - Change the angles to your preferences in the Ideal Angle Offset.
-- First box is for tilt, second is roll, and third pan.
+  First box is for tilt, second is roll, and third pan.
 - Start the game back but in slow motion by pressing F6.
 - Press your assigned shortcut keybing to start the long exposure.
 - Press Print Screen to save your shot.
 - To end the Motion Blur shot, press your assigne long exposure keybind, Home, F4 and finally F6 to return to the normal game speed.

+**

 Example

 <img src="images/UCT-02.png" />
 <img src="images/UCT-03.png" />

-**Note:
+@alert Important
 The Transitions and Lights will only appear when the camera is active.
-Same for the DOF (Depth Of Field).**
+Same for the DOF (Depth Of Field).

+@end